 Amplification and detection instrumentation may vary.
 You will need to optimize protocols including the amount of template DNA, cycle number, injection conditions and loading volume for your laboratory instrumentation.
 Testing at Promega shows that 26 cycles works well for a variety of swab sample types.
-Cycle number will need to be optimized in each laboratory for each sample type that is amplified (see below).
+Cycle number will need to be optimized in each laboratory for each sample type that is amplified.

-- 1. Place the reaction plate or tubes in the thermal cycler. - 2.
-Select and run the recommended protocol below.
+- 1. Place the reaction plates in the thermal cycler. - 2.
+Select and run the recommended protocol.

 Note: When using the GeneAmp® PCR System 9700, the program must be run with 9600 as the ramp speed.
 The ramp speed is set after the thermal cycling run is started.
-When the 'Select Method Options' screen appears, select 9600 for the ramp speed and enter the reaction volume.
+The 'Select Method Options' screen appears.
+Select 9600 for the ramp speed, and enter the reaction volume.